 Testing for COVID-19

-Call your primary care doctor and describe your symptoms and possible exposures.
-They will determine whether you need to be tested.
+Call a doctor and describe your symptoms and possible exposures.
 If your doctor determines that you need to be tested, they will collect the test sample in their office or refer you to a specific place to have your test sample collected.

 Individual risk is dependent on exposure history.
 People who are close contacts of someone with a confirmed case are at higher risk of becoming infected.

 Close contacts of confirmed cases in Alexandria are contacted by public health staff or the confirmed case themselves.
-Those close contacts of confirmed cases are advised to self-monitor for symptoms and, if they develop symptoms like a fever, cough or difficulty breathing, to self-isolate and seek medical guidance by calling their health care provider.
+Those close contacts of confirmed cases are advised to isolate and monitor for symptoms.

 If identified by the Alexandria Health Department as a close contact, remain quarantined at home for 14 days for symptom monitoring and/or testing.
 Schools, workplaces or other facilities where a confirmed case has been present may need to notify students, staff and families.